 The LHWCA operates similarly to workers' compensation; for example, it does not matter who was at fault for the accident—compensation can be recovered either way.
 Under the LHWCA, a harbor worker can recover just compensation if they were working in a ship or boat yard located on navigable waters.

 Any accident that occurs to someone who is aboard a vessel in open waters is referred to as an "offshore accident."
 This, however, is where similarities end as the types of accidents that can occur are deeply varied.
 Accidents may be tied into the type of vessel the worker is aboard or related to the type of work they do.

 No matter how you were injured, you

 deserve to have a compassionate lawyer.

-At Arnold & Itkin, we have years of experience and have successfully recovered a billion dollars on behalf of our clients in just five years.
+At Arnold & Itkin, we have years of experience and have successfully recovered billions of dollars on behalf of our clients.
 To learn more about how we can help, please give our law firm a call today.

 Pirates are not something limited to big screen movies.
 In fact, they are a very real and present danger to people in the offshore industry, with hundreds of vessels coming under pirate attack since 2007.